-- 5. To remove the middle tube, remove the cotter pin on the right-hand side of the middle air tube, and push the tube to the right until the left end is free.
-Tip the left side of the tube downwards and pull the tube out of the stove - 6.
-Use a small vacuum nozzle or soft bristled brush to remove any accumulated ash or soot on the face of the catalyst. - 7.
-Inspect the catalyst for any unusual warping, corrosion, or plugged openings. - If any unusual conditions are found, remove the catalyst blocks - See replacing the catalysts. - 9.
-Once the catalysts are inspected and cleaned, replace the middle air tube, baffle, and baffle retainer.
-Installation is the reverse of removal.
+- 4. Use a small vacuum nozzle or soft bristled brush to remove any accumulated ash or stoot on the face of the catalysts. - 5.
+Inspect the catalysts for any unusual warping, corrosion, or plugged openings. - 6.
+If any unusual conditions are found, remove the catalyst blocks See replacing the catalysts. - 7.
+Replace the baffles and baffle protector.
+Installation is the opposite of removal. - 8.
+Ensure that the baffle pieces are pushed together at the center joint.

-REMOVING OR REPLACING THE CATALYST
+REMOVING OR REPLACING THE CATALYSTS